Terminiello v. City of Chicago: Majority opinion

-Justice William O. Douglas, writing for the majority, reversed Terminiello's conviction, holding that his speech was protected by the First Amendment (which was made applicable to the states by the Fourteenth Amendment), and that the ordinance, as construed by the Illinois courts, was unconstitutional.
-Douglas said that the purpose of free speech was to invite dispute even where it incites people to anger; in fact, the provocative and inflammatory content of speech could potentially be seen as positive.
+Justice William O. Douglas, writing for the majority, reversed Terminiello's conviction, holding that the ordinance as construed by the Illinois courts violated the right to freedom of speech (which was made applicable to the states by the Fourteenth Amendment).

 Although Douglas acknowledged that freedom of speech was not limitless and did not apply to "fighting words" (citing Chaplinsky v.
-New Hampshire), he held that such limitations were inapplicable in this case:

-The vitality of civil and political institutions in our society depends on free discussion.
-As Chief Justice Hughes wrote in De Jonge v.
-Oregon, 299 U.S. 353, 365, 260, it is only through free debate and free exchange of ideas that government remains responsive to the will of the people and peaceful change is effected.
-The right to speak freely and to promote diversity of ideas and programs is therefore one of the chief distinctions that sets us apart from totalitarian regimes.
+New Hampshire), he did not decide whether Terminiello's speech fell within this restriction.
+The Court first noted that the jury was instructed that a “breach of the peace” includes speech that angers people or causes unrest.

+Douglas said that the purpose of free speech was to invite dispute and "may strike at prejudices and preconceptions and have profound unsettling effects as it presses for acceptance of an idea".
+Therefore, speech cannot be punished simply because it upsets people or creates annoyance.
+It is only unprotected if it creates a clear and present danger of serious harm, far beyond mere public disturbance.
+Any narrower view would allow the government to censor unpopular ideas and force “standardization” of thought":

 Accordingly a function of free speech under our system of government is to invite dispute.
 It may indeed best serve its high purpose when it induces a condition of unrest, creates dissatisfaction with conditions as they are, or even stirs people to anger.
 Speech is often provocative and challenging.
 It may strike at prejudices and preconceptions and have profound unsettling effects as it presses for acceptance of an idea.
 That is why freedom of speech, though not absolute, Chaplinsky v.
 New Hampshire, supra, 315 U.S. at pages 571-572, 62 S.Ct. at page 769, is nevertheless protected against censorship or punishment, unless shown likely to produce a clear and present danger of a serious substantive evil that rises far above public inconvenience, annoyance, or unrest.
 See Bridges v.
 California, 314 U.S. 252, 262, 193, 159 A.L.R.
 1346; Craig v.
 Harney, 331 U.S. 367, 373, 1253.
 There is no room under our Constitution for a more restrictive view.
 For the alternative would lead to standardization of ideas either by legislatures, courts, or dominant political or community groups.

+Relying heavily on Stromberg v.
+California, the Court found that the ordinance, as defined by the trial court, violated free speech by allowing conviction for speech that simply angers people, invites argument, or creates unrest.
+The Illinois courts' interpretation of the ordinance is binding, and it contains at least some unconstitutional provisions.
+Because the jury's general verdict could have been based on one of these invalid grounds, the conviction cannot stand.